Wondering if the J1 visa 2 year rule applies to you? Read on to learn more about this requirement, and what it can mean for your future opportunities.

 - Recipients of J-1 intern and trainee visas must have a host company that they will be completing an internship or trainee program with.
 These employers must meet certain requirements to be eligible to host an international intern or trainee.

-- Return to their home country or last country of permanent residence for 2 cumulative years
+Under Section 212(e) of the Immigration and Nationality Act, some J-1 visa holders must return to their home country or last country of permanent residence for at least two cumulative years before they are eligible to:

 What Is an H-Category Visa?